1971Merlin/TMON/README.md

 ### Programming Related commands

+TMON's CURRENT ADDRESS is used by most commands in this section, however this can be over-ridden if a specifc HEX address is given as part of the command.
+Having the CURRENT ADDRESS automatcially update as a result ofthe ccomnd can be a handy thing e.g. when DUMPing or DISassembling blocks of meory.

+INC x - set auto-increment mode of CURRENT ADDRESS.
+1 = ON, 0 = OFF.
+No parameter supplied = Display current mode.

 Note - the xxxx represents a memory address input in hexadecimal. xxxx is optional; if specified it will override but not alter the 'current address' pointer.
 If not specified, the command acts based on the 'current address'.

 ADDR xxxx - Set the CURRENT ADDRESS.
 If no address supplied, display the CURRENT ADDRESS instead.